n4zukker/n4zukker.github.io/spirituality/qurbono.md

 May the blessing of the Most Holy Trinity, Father, Son and Holy Spirit, the One God, be with us all.
 Amen.

-Bkerke
+Bkerke<br/>
-on the feast of the Disciples of our Father Saint Maron, 31 July 1992 &#10013; Boutros Gemayel
+on the feast of the Disciples of our Father Saint Maron, 31 July 1992<br/>
+&#10013; Boutros Gemayel,
-Archbishop of Cyprus for the Maronites
+Archbishop of Cyprus for the Maronites;
-Chairman, Patriarchal Commission on Liturgy
+Chairman, Patriarchal Commission on Liturgy.

-*English translation by Bishop Stephen Hector Doueihi* *Bishop of the Eparchy of Saint Maron of Brooklyn*
+*English translation by &#10013; Bishop Stephen Hector Doueihi*, *Bishop of the Eparchy of Saint Maron of Brooklyn*.

 *reprinted with permission*